ViniitMe/Facial_Recognition/README.md

 Procedure:

 1) Run DataCollection.py for collecting facial data for any new user.
-It will first show the face that is going to be captured.
-If the face is not visible clearly press ctrl+c to exit otherwise press enter from the terminal.
-Then Enter the name.
-If all goes fine the face will be shown in rectangular box

 2) Run recognition.py for real time detection.